 We’ve all had our biceps strapped up to a blood pressure meter (technically called a sphygmomanometer) at the doctor’s office.
-These machines calculate the force of your blood pressing up against the blood vessel wall.
-When those two numbers — blood pressure is measured both when the heart beats and when it is at rest — are high, it means the heart requires more force to pump blood through your body.
+These machines calculate the force of your blood pressing up against your blood vessel walls.
+When the two numbers it records — blood pressure is measured both when the heart beats and when it is at rest — are high, it means your heart needs to use more force to pump blood through your body.
 High blood pressure is dangerous because it puts more wear and tear on your heart.

 [related]Hearing the words “high blood pressure” in any context is unnerving.
 The link between high blood pressure (often referred to as hypertension) and heart attacks is undeniable, and cardiovascular disease remains the leading cause of death in the United States.
 According to the American Heart Association, more than 100 million Americans have high blood pressure, and 1 million adults are expected to have a heart attack or die due to heart disease in 2018.

 Genetics play a major role in whether a person will develop hypertension, but so do lifestyle choices.
 Smoking, lack of exercise, and poor eating habits can all increase the risk of high blood pressure.
 But thankfully, your habits can also reduce blood pressure levels, so long as you practice the right ones.